tkareine/jekyll-minibundle/README.md

 ```

 This feature is useful when combined with asset generation tools
 external to Jekyll.
-For example, you can configure [Sass][Sass] to take
+For example, you can configure [Sass] to take input
-input files from `_assets/styles/*.scss` and to produce output to
+files from `_assets/styles/*.scss` and to produce output to
 `_tmp/site.css`.
 Then, you use `ministamp` tag to copy the file with a
 fingerprint to Jekyll's site destination directory: